Swiss bank BCGE cashes in on trade finance demand

 "We have introduced a policy of cherry picking ... which improves the margins and the risk," he added, without giving details.

-Switzerland, home to the likes of leading commodities trading group Glencore International Plc (GLEN.L), is one of the world's largest commodities trading hubs and accounts for about a third of physical global oil volumes for instance.
+Switzerland, home to the likes of leading commodities trading group Glencore International Plc, is one of the world's largest commodities trading hubs and accounts for about a third of physical global oil volumes for instance.

 Ton Schurink at Geneva-based Commodity Finance Trading Advisory Services said Swiss banks are profiting from a reduction in competition in the sector.